Psychtoolbox-3/psychtoolbox-3.github.com/docs/ComputeCIEConeFundamentals.md

 obtained them.
 To do this, pass argument lambdaMaxShift with the same
 number of entries as the number of absorbances that are used.

-The adjIndDiffParams outputsis a struct which is populated by [ComputeRawConeFundamentals](ComputeRawConeFundamentals).
+The adjIndDiffParams outputs is a struct which is populated by [ComputeRawConeFundamentals](ComputeRawConeFundamentals).
 It contains the actual parameter values for the parameters adjusted using the indDiffParams
 input.
 It contains the following fields:
    adjIndDiffParams.mac - the adjusted macular pigment transmittance as a function of wavelength